JonathanShitrit/CunyFirstClassesRestfulAPI/README.md

 # CunyFirstClassesRestfulAPI
-A Restful API for retrieving the courses provided at each CUNY college.
+A Restful API for retrieving the subjects provided at each CUNY college.
 The database is a Firebase Realtime Database.

 All data is viewed as json objects.

 ## End-points

 ### Colleges
 The base end-point is "colleges".
-It returns all the courses provided for ALL the CUNY colleges.
+It returns all the subjects provided for ALL the CUNY colleges.
 ex: "https://restful-java-87120.firebaseio.com/colleges.json?print=pretty"

 ### Colleges/{school}
 The next end-point is "colleges/{college name}".
 This name MUST be one of the colleges shown with the previous command.
-It returns all the courses provided for THIS CUNY college.
+It returns all the subjects provided for THIS CUNY college.
 ex: "https://restful-java-87120.firebaseio.com/colleges/york-college.json?print=pretty"